EllaFoxo/Amplify-Probe/README.md

-# Amplify Toolhead
+# Amplify Probe
-A Voron toolhead with integrated load cell for Z probing and bed meshing.
+Load cell probing hardware for Klipper enabled 3D printers

 ## FAQ

 ### Accuracy:
-- Down to the Micron
+- Down to the micrometer
 - Competitive with Voron Tap
 - Reliable with only a single probe point
 - No more Z offset adjustments ever again